Mddct/losses/README.md

 # losses
-loss functions associated with ctc
+loss functions associated with ctc and cif

 (Note)： ctc decoder binding from  wenet runtime